Why your fintech app needs a great loyalty system (and how to make one!)

 #3 Contextual notifications

 Contextual notifications help users move forward in your app.
 Let’s say a user has a goal of saving a fixed amount per week, but continuously crosses the line.
 You might help them achieve their goal by sending a quick reminder.
-The same applies vice versa: a quick “good job” message can be a great way to reinforce positive user behavior and keep the user coming back.
+The same applies and vice versa: a quick “good job” message can be a great way to reinforce positive user behavior and keep the user coming back.

 Extrinsic motivation: notifications always make the next step clear to users.
 It helps them to stay focused and achieve their goals faster on your app.